Xenmai/Denizen-For-Bukkit-Docs/source/docs/example-projects/halloween-treasure-hunt.rst

 * World script containers, events and context tags.
 * Common script commands and arguments.
 * Constructing tags with simple bases and modifiers.
-* First contact with foreach loops.
+* Basic usage of foreach loops.

 If you are not familiar with any of the concepts listed, we suggest revisiting the following tutorial documents: